 3. It All Works Out Eventually

-The third parenting secret is to remember that kids mature and develop differently.
+The third, and one of the greatest facts about parenting, is to remember that kids mature and develop differently.
 Eventually, it all works out.
 Both of my kids were highly social and didn’t love school work.
 (Gasp) I still made them do their work.

 They were both “B” students.
 And I am here to tell you they are fine.
 The world did not come to an end.